mjaydenkim/wwdcsubmission19/README.md

 I recorded a video of myself playing ReGest, here it is: https://www.youtube.com/watch?v=G4AFukITt_k&t=1s

 Thanks for checking out my project!
 Wish me luck!

+(Dude, look at that creative emoji use!
+I know, so amazing!
+Right?)